 Such characteristics are associated with a lower risk of cardiovascular disease as well as many other health problems, such as cancer and type 2 diabetes.

-From the perspective of public health, the findings of the research were not encouraging, Smit said.
+From the perspective of public health, the findings of the research were not encouraging, Ellen says.

-“This is pretty low, to have so few people maintaining what we would consider a healthy lifestyle,” she said.
+“This is pretty low, to have so few people maintaining what we would consider a healthy lifestyle,” she says.
 “This is sort of mind boggling.
 There’s clearly a lot of room for improvement.”

 Part of the value of this study, the researchers said, is that the results are based on a large study group, 4,745 people from the National Health and Nutrition Examination Survey.
 It also included several measured behaviors, rather than just relying on self-reported information.

 Measurements of activity were done with an accelerometer, a device people wore to determine their actual level of movement, with a goal of 150 minutes of moderate-to-vigorous activity a week.
 Blood samples were done to verify a person was a non-smoker.
 Body fat was measured with sophisticated X-ray absorptiometry, not just a crude measurement based on weight and height.
 A healthy diet was defined in this study as being in about the top 40 percent of people who ate foods recommended by the USDA.